maelfabien/maelfabien.github.io/_posts/2019-2-11-face-detection.md

 where $$ s(x,y) $$ is the cumulative row sum and and $$ s(x-1) = 0, ii(-1,y) = 0 $$.

 How can that be useful ?
 Well, consider a region D for which we would like to estimate the sum of the pixels.
 We have defined 3 other regions : A, B and C.
-- The value of the integral image at point 1 is the sum of the pixels in rectangle A.
-- The value at point 2 is A + B
+- The value of the integral image at point 1 is the sum of the pixels in rectangle A - The value at point 2 is A + B
 - The value at point 3 is A + C
 - The value at point 4 is A + B + C + D.